facebookarchive/Facebook-For-OpenCart/INSTALL_GUIDE.md

   1. Access the Facebook Business Extension to setup business manager, page, pixel and catalog.
       - Go to the admin panel of OpenCart and click on Menu -> Facebook Business Extension -> Facebook Business Extension.
 [Screenshot](https://drive.google.com/open?id=1SlQlEMvn5XJ8Tk58gJffZqy7o_7Ihwhn)
       - Click on the Get Started button.
 [Screenshot](https://drive.google.com/open?id=11rel4BoOcxcmU_aqB6Pn-CIUwFVNTi2w)
       - Facebook login popup requests you to log in first.
-[Screenshot](https://drive.google.com/open?id=1k7eEaao8zznOHGtvc4yUs0-8w4YymzPf)
+[Screenshot](https://drive.google.com/file/d/1ORUR8DvO3KWRI0T-aFVkXwVC8-gq36QD/view?usp=sharing)
-      - Read the welcome text and click Get Started button.
-[Screenshot](https://drive.google.com/open?id=1Lqd9WKHt0t2tXucwiQAKm3brvIuPrw2z)
+      - Read the welcome text and click Continue button.
+[Screenshot](https://drive.google.com/file/d/1cGU6Gyw6aMqyI44UHkiK73ULiU1IjhUB/view?usp=sharing)
+      - The Confirm Settings screen lets you configure the assets which you want to connect.
+[Screenshot](https://drive.google.com/file/d/1_vllIHcR30uDIUdnxqy0QmXyciX0-HDL/view?usp=sharing)
       - Select an existing Facebook Business Manager or create a new Facebook Business Manager and click on Continue button.
 [Screenshot](https://drive.google.com/open?id=1nU1kGUke4pHMNX_XqZfQviJAJ49sUlZ-)
       - Select an existing Facebook Page or create a new Facebook Page and click on Continue button.
 [Screenshot](https://drive.google.com/open?id=1OlxR6EP7usoIH_Yy-5Z_gtFeOlkjvT6M)
+      - Select an existing Facebook Catalog or create a new Facebook Catalog and click on Continue.
+[Screenshot](https://drive.google.com/file/d/1h7jJmErWYlKthy-bXv-lBAEJVaksY0YD/view?usp=sharing)
+      - Select an existing Facebook Ad Account or create a new Facebook Ad Account and click on Continue.
+[Screenshot](https://drive.google.com/file/d/1YzD8CoZwUiTJ6-VfrOd7xsl2I4WkNuRN/view?usp=sharing)
       - Select the Facebook pixel you wish to use for your OpenCart store website.
 Toggle Advanced matching if you wish to active Facebook Advanced matching and click on Continue button.
 [Screenshot](https://drive.google.com/open?id=1yQBJ3IvhtgH-pdVUkLfxGHidayg7NCC3)
-      - Enter the name of your Facebook Catalog and click Create button.
-[Screenshot](https://drive.google.com/open?id=1uem2hkQtsftdyxwl0umaEEeuSI4NNone)
+      - Verify the Business you selected is checked by default.
+It'll grant OpenCart the permission to manage your business.
+[Screenshot](https://drive.google.com/file/d/1P68fH48uf79aBl57IqJerwT3FDCv60Gm/view?usp=sharing)
       - Click Next button to grant user permissions.
-[Screenshot](https://drive.google.com/open?id=120uo9sUrtdnW-HEQBY2rp6XhKn5oWfxO)
+[Screenshot](https://drive.google.com/open?id=120uo9sUrtdnW-HEQBY2rp6XhKn5oWfxO).
+You'll be asked for more permissions if on the latest version.
+[Screenshot](https://drive.google.com/file/d/1NfbEuZQcAmaJnty0a7tekY76fukiHfU0/view?usp=sharing)
       - Observe that the Facebook Business Extension setup is completed successfully.
+Click on Done.
+[Screenshot](https://drive.google.com/file/d/1YQYUt2cKkD3YHRwSTvWlX3-aeIpO6IcD/view?usp=sharing)
+      - Close the popup, and wait for the FBE page to refresh automatically.
 [Screenshot](https://drive.google.com/open?id=1GMZr3YVwq6V2Wq8-DwleZq9z3ml6Ov4S)

   2. If you are an existing user of previous versions of Facebook Business Extension, you should see a different screen on which all of your previously connected assets were automatically populated.
 Click Continue button to finish the setup.
 [Screenshot](https://drive.google.com/open?id=1QdOM1ZdcoY8YfrJJPD6MeN76XpLRH6bm)